FoxComm/highlander/intelligence/bernardo/README.md

 Each cluster type will have a definition describing the mapping.

-  create table cluster_mapping(
-    id serial primary key,
-    type text,
-    mapping jsonb,
-    arangement array,
-    distance_function text
- );

-Where the mapping is a json object describing the attributes and the kind of mapping function to use
+    namespace trait
     {
-      "foo": ["bar", "boop"]
-      "baz": "int"
+        enum kind { number, enumeration};
+        using enum_values = std::vector<std::string>;
+        struct definition
+        {
+            std::string name;
+            kind type;
+            enum_values values;
+        };

+        using definitions =  std::vector<definition>;
     }

-The example above, "foo" is mapped to an enumeration where "bar" is 0 and "boop" is 1.
-Also, "baz" is already an int so it gets mapped as an "int"
+    enum distance_function { euclidean, hamming};

+    struct definition
+    {
+        trait::definitions traits;
+        distance_function distance_func;
+    };

+Where the definition has a list of traits and info in how they are mapped

-For now we will support just enumerations and int, but you can imagine more complex mapping functions later.
+For now we will support just enumerations and number, but you can imagine more complex mapping functions later, including using neural nets.

-The "arrangement" parameter is an array of the attributes in which order they are mapped, so in this case

-  ["foo", "baz"]

-means foo is first and baz is next.

-Given the above mapping and arrangement we get the following feature vector.
+Given the above mapping and arrangement we get a feature vector.

-  [0, 6]

 The "distance_function" describes a function to use to compare feature vectors, in this case we can have "euclidean" and "hamming" for example.

+#Performance

+The service will use a kNN library called (FLANN)[http://www.cs.ubc.ca/research/flann/] do index and compare feature vectors.

+Eventually we may want to run this on a GPU machine given FLANN's support for CUDA and the eventual situation where we have many clusters to match against.